joshydavid/information-security-study-notes/resources/networking.md

 ## What is the Internet?

-The internet is a giant network that consists of many small networks within itself, it allows devices and servers to communicate and share information through set of standardised protocols known as Internet Protocl (IP)
+The internet is a giant network that consists of many small networks within itself, it allows devices and servers to communicate and share information through set of standardised protocols known as Internet Protocol (IP)

 ![Internet](./images/networking/internet.png)